s3afroze/automate-my-tabs/README.md

 A solution for opening websites automatically at date/time specified by you.

 ## Why should you download?
-1. Opening email for you at specified times so that you can remain focused on your deliverables.
+1. Opening emails at specified times so that you can remain focused on your deliverables.
 2. Opening reddit and your favourite subreddits on happy hours.
 3. Have you bookmarked news so that it is "easier" to open them everyday.
 Well, let's take it a step further and make that even easier.